adamhassel/schellydule/README.md

 `[server:port]` is of course the IP/hostname and port of the computer where you're running this webservice.

-If you only want to run the Shelly schedule, and don't want the option to disable and enable it, this is purely optional.
+If you only want to run the Shelly schedule, and don't want the option to disable and enable it with a switch, this is purely optional.
+As mentioned above, you can call the `enable/disableSchedules` endpoints directly however you want.

 ### Initial schedule generation